fbpx

 Tip: If you’re looking for a home base, the town of Siena is a great base for discovering Tuscany and its wine country.
 A lovely medieval city, you are well placed to explore the region without the major tourist foot traffic of Florence.

 This is only the start of the information you need to have the best experience in Tuscany.
-From specific opening hours, how to get there, making reservations, and more – your personal travel guide from Guidester ensures you’re equipped with the information you need (and leaves out the stuff you don’t), so you have the ultimate travel experience.
+From specific opening hours, how to get there, making reservations, and more – your personal travel guide from Guidester will ensure you’re equipped with the information you need (and leaves out the stuff you don’t), so you have the ultimate travel experience.

 Barone Ricasoli